oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

      ```
      - Output will be the same as above.

-5. Verify logs are sent to Logging Analytics
+5. (Optional) Verify logs are sent to Logging Analytics
      - To verify logs are sent to the Logging Analytics, first execute the following command.
     ```
     <copy>